James W. Wadsworth Jr.: Career

 Wadsworth was a proponent of individual rights and feared what he considered the threat of federal intervention into the private lives of Americans.
 He believed that the only purpose of the United States Constitution is to limit the powers of government and to protect the rights of citizens.
 For this reason, he voted against the Eighteenth Amendment when it was before the Senate.
 Before Prohibition went into effect, Wadsworth predicted that there would be widespread violations and contempt for the law.

 By the mid-1920s, Wadsworth was one of a handful of congressmen who spoke out forcefully and frequently against prohibition.
 He was especially concerned that citizens could be prosecuted by both state and federal officials for a single violation of prohibition law.
 This seemed to him to constitute double jeopardy, inconsistent with the spirit if not the letter of the Fifth Amendment.

 In 1926, he joined the Association Against the Prohibition Amendment and made 131 speeches across the country for the organization between then and repeal.
 His political acumen and contacts proved valuable in overturning prohibition.

-He served in the U.S. House from 1933 to 1951, and, like Alton Lennon, Garrett Withers, Claude Pepper, Hugh Mitchell, Matthew M. Neely, and Magnus Johnson, is one of the few modern Senators to serve later in the House of Representatives.
-In the House of Representatives, he opposed the isolationism of many of his conservative Republican colleagues, opposed anti-lynching legislation on state's rights grounds, rejected minimum wage laws and most of FDR's domestic policy.
+He served in the U.S. House of Representatives from 1933 to 1951, and, like Alton Lennon, Garrett Withers, Claude Pepper, Hugh Mitchell, Matthew M. Neely, and Magnus Johnson, is one of the few modern senators to serve later in the House of Representatives.
+In the House, he opposed the isolationism of many of his conservative Republican colleagues, opposed anti-lynching legislation on states' rights grounds, rejected minimum wage laws and most of FDR's domestic policy.
 Although Wadsworth never ran for president, his name was mentioned as a possible candidate in 1936 and 1944.

-Winifred Stanley, a representative from Buffalo, New York, was kept off the U.S. House Committee on the Judiciary by Wadsworth Jr. who was in charge of assignments.
+Winifred C. Stanley, a representative from Buffalo, New York, was kept off the U.S. House Committee on the Judiciary by Wadsworth, who was in charge of assignments.
 Stanley made clear that she wanted to maintain in "peacetime the drive and energy which women have contributed to the war."
 Thus in 1944, Stanley had introduced a bill for the National Labor Relations Board to bar discrimination in pay on the basis of sex.
 The bill died in committee.
 Wadsworth's reason was his opposition to women in the workplace, according to a House of Representatives history of women in Congress.